 The Arboretum is a great place to observe wildlife.
 Check out the wildlife image galleries, then print Wildlife Bingo [pdf] cards and search for critters in the landscape.
 As you find each item on your bingo card, cross off the square.
 The first person to cross off four in a row, wins!
 Remember, please do not disturb plants or wildlife when you visit.

-On weekend days in May, June, September, October, and November, look for Arboretum Interpreters in the landscape.
+On weekend days in May, June, September, and October, look for Arboretum Interpreters in the landscape.
 These friendly and enthusiastic volunteers will help you find your way to Arboretum destinations, tell stories about fascinating plants, and highlight the Arboretum’s work as a research institution and living museum.

 A new twist on the scavenger hunt.
 Grab your digital camera or cell phone camera and start the photo hunt!
 Caregivers can download the instruction guide plus maps for your kids.